mscharstrom/platforms_wiki/k8/k8_installing_k3s.md

 Now create two files for RBAC configuration:

+### :warning: Warning
-:warning: > This will give the user `admin-user` administrative privileges in the dashboard.
+> This will give the user `admin-user` administrative privileges in the dashboard.

 dashboard.admin-user.yml:
 ```